-ADVANCEMENT EXPECTATIONS: PHILANTHROPIC SUPPORT

-ADVANCEMENT EXPECTATIONS: PHILANTHROPIC SUPPORT
+YOUR PHILANTHROPIC SUPPORT & ADVANCEMENT EXPECTATIONS

-- 1. 100% Support.
-Every DePaul College Prep family is expected to make an annual donation to the Fund for Excellence Annual Appeal at a level that is comfortable for the family. - 2.
-Every DePaul College Prep family is expected to participate in at least one special fundraising event throughout the year.
+- 1. 100% Support!
+Every DePaul Prep family is expected to make an annual donation to the Fund for Excellence Annual Appeal at a level that is comfortable for each family. - 2.
+Every DePaul Prep family is expected to participate in at least one fundraising special event throughout the year.